MDSLKTR/mdslktr.github.io/README.md

 ## used techniques
 - react.js
-- lots of CSS transformations, animations and most importantly: no js
+- lots of CSS transformations, animations
 - based on a quick and dirty kirby CMS install
 - Grunt
 - Bower